TimaGribanov/ajikan-database/README.md

 ## For fans of the band
 The list is not the fullest yet.
 As for now, I have added only studio albums, singles, indies, mini-albums and a couple of Ajikan-only compilations (_Feedback File_, _Feedback File 2_, _Best Hit AKG_, _Best Hit AKG 2_ and _The Recording at NHK_).
 As for other records, I may add it later.
 Moreover, I thought of making pages for each and every record and so on, but I'll think of it.

+As for the names of songs, English names I took from Spotify, if there were no translated version, I did that myself.